 If you are passionate about the power of theatre, and you want to make your voice heard, this is the course for you.

-In your second year you will spend six to eight weeks on placement with theatre groups, community groups or schools, in the UK or abroad, as part of the Professional Practice and Administration module.
+In your second year you will spend six to eight weeks on placement with theatre groups, community groups or schools, in the UK or abroad, as part of the Professional Practice module.

 Students have undertaken placements with: West Yorkshire Playhouse, Big Brum, The Playhouse, Women and Theatre, mac Birmingham, Birmingham Repertory Theatre, Chickenshed, Birmingham Hippodrome, Pines Special Needs School, Greenwich Young People’s Theatre and Soho Theatre and Writer’s Centre.

 The placement aspect of this course is designed to allow you to gain authentic experience of a working creative company or organisation, as well as acting as an excellent networking opportunity.
 You will be expected to develop a comprehensive, hands-on understanding of the administrative requirements of a company, including suitable sources of financial support, or different types of investment that are relevant within a professional environment.

 While there are not any timetabled trips or visits within this course you will be expected to facilitate and attend several visits as an aspect of community engagement.
 These visits are integrated within your modules and you will be assessed on how they contribute to your overall piece of work for the module in question.

 In most cases you will work collaboratively within a group to organise these visits, at times you will be expected to deliver workshops within a community visit.
 It is advisable that as a student you engage as much as possible with activities and events that relate to your desired profession.
 Birmingham Conservatoire (Acting) frequently produces performances in venues across the city throughout the year.

 We recommend you attend these performances not only to familiarise yourself with the Birmingham performing arts industry, but to network and broaden your knowledge.